MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-import.md

 ---

-# Importing data in Microsoft R Server
+# Importing text data in Microsoft R Server

+RevoScaleR can use data from a wide range of external data sources, including text files, database files on disk (SPSS and SAS), and relational data sources.
+This article puts the focus on text files: CSV delimited and fixed-format, plus database files accessed through simple file reads.

-To load data for analysis and visualization in Microsoft R, you can use a *data frame* or an .xdf file to provide the data set.
-A RevoScaleR function called **rxImport** is used to load the data.
+To load data for analysis and visualization, you can use a *data frame* or an .xdf file to provide the data set to Microsoft R. A RevoScaleR function called **rxImport** is used to load the data.

 A data frame is the fundmantal data structure in R and is fully supported in R Server.
 A data frame is a tabular data structure composed of rows and columns.
 Columns contain variables and the first row, called the *header*, stores column names.
 All subsequent rows provide data values for each variable associated with a single observation.
 In Microsoft R, a data frame is a temporary data structure created when you connect to an external data source and load some data.
 It exists only for the duration of the session.